dfm/emcee/docs/tutorials/line.rst

 This figure shows the least-squares estimate of the line parameters as a dashed line.
-This isn't an unreasonable result but the uncertainties on the slope and intercept seem a little small (because of the small error bars on most of the data points).
+This isn’t an unreasonable result but the uncertainties on the slope and intercept seem a little small (because of the small error bars on most of the data points).